 As you now may understand, Cord blood collection and banking in newborns comprises two types of processes.
 First and most importantly, cord blood we can be collected from the blood that remains in the umbilical cord of the baby after the baby is delivered.
 This process is called Umbilical Cord Blood collection and the blood is collected by your Obstetrician at delivery.
 Then the blood bag with the collected cord blood will reach us immediately via our nurse that is present in the delivery room.
-We will separate the Umbilical Cord Blood Stem Cells in our laboratory and store them it in Liquid Nitrogen at -196 C. These stem cells are called “Hematopoietic Stem Cells-HSC” and their job is to make new blood cells throughout our lives (our red blood cells are replaced every 120 days and our white cells every time we have an infection).
+We will separate the Umbilical Cord Blood Stem Cells in our laboratory and store them it in Liquid Nitrogen at -196 degrees Celcius.
+These stem cells are called “Hematopoietic Stem Cells-HSC” and their job is to make new blood cells throughout our lives (our red blood cells are replaced every 120 days and our white cells every time we have an infection).
 In adult life they are found in our bone marrow!

 If a blood disease strikes, like different types of anemias, or blood cancers like lymphomas, leukemias, or childhood cancers, then these Umbilical Cord Blood (UCB) Stem Cells can regenerate a diseased bone marrow via a lifesaving procedure called bone marrow transplantation!
 Those are the cells used and needed when a bone marrow transplant is necessary.
-These cells can ONLY be replaced by bone marrow stem cells or adult peripheral blood stem cells (link to adult).
+These cells can ONLY be replaced by bone marrow stem cells or adult peripheral blood stem cells (Click).

 Moreover, in the past 15 years, we have learned that this cord blood can be lifesaving in Traumatic Brain Injuries (TBI: as in car accidents, falls, drowning, etc.) which are the leading causes of mortality and morbidity in infants, toddlers, and teenagers between the ages 0 to 15 years and for which no treatment exists!